bahrus/pass-down/README.md

 </style>
 ```

-Since p-d is a non visual components, it is given display:none style by default.
+Since p-d is a non visual component, display:none is set by default.

 Another benefit of making this explicit:  There is likely less overhead from components with display:none, as they may not get added to the [rendering tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).